Geometric and Quantum Kernel Methods for Predicting Skeletal Muscle Outcomes in chronic obstructive pulmonary disease: Background and Related Work

 Quantum machine learning provides a principled way to construct feature maps and kernel functions using quantum states \cite{ref88}.
-In a quantum kernel approach, a classical input $\mathbf{x}$ is encoded into a quantum state $|\phi(\mathbf{x})\rangle$ through a feature-map circuit.
+In a quantum-kernel approach, a classical input $\mathbf{x}$ is encoded into a quantum state $|\phi(\mathbf{x})\rangle$ through a feature-map circuit.
 Similarities are computed via state fidelity,

-which defines a valid kernel for kernel ridge regression under appropriate regularisation \cite{ref89,ref90}.
+which defines a valid kernel for kernel ridge regression under appropriate regularisation \cite{Havlicek2019,SchuldKilloran2019}.
 Conceptually, the feature map induces a high-dimensional (often implicit) feature space in which a linear model is fit.
 This can be attractive for small-sample settings because the non-linearity is expressed through the kernel rather than through many trainable parameters.

 In practice, quantum kernels can become overly ``peaky'' (near-identity), meaning that test samples may have near-zero similarity to training samples after encoding.
 This behaviour can make the kernel matrix ill-conditioned and can lead to unstable regression.
 One way to stabilise similarity-based learning is to replace the full $n\times n$ kernel representation with a compact set of similarities to representative centres.
-This idea is closely related to the Nystr\"om approximation for kernel machines \cite{ref87}.
+This idea is closely related to the Nystr\"om approximation for kernel machines \cite{WilliamsSeeger2001}.

-Motivated by this, we consider a clustered quantum-kernel feature construction.
+Motivated by this, we consider a clustered quantum-kernel-feature construction.
 A small set of centres is learned from the training split (e.g., via k-means in a low-dimensional parameter space), and each sample is represented as a $k$-dimensional vector $[k(\mathbf{x},\mathbf{c}_1),\ldots,k(\mathbf{x},\mathbf{c}_k)]$.
 An optional whitening step based on the centre--centre kernel can further stabilise feature geometry and reduce the impact of kernel concentration.
 This produces a compact, regularised representation that can be used with simple ridge regression.

-Variational quantum algorithms provide a complementary approach in which a parameterised quantum circuit is trained directly for a learning objective \cite{ref91}.
-For regression, inputs are encoded via a feature map, trainable entangling layers are applied, and measurements are mapped to continuous predictions via a classical readout.
-Compared with kernel methods, variational models have trainable parameters that can adapt to data, but they may require careful optimisation and circuit design, particularly in low-data regimes \cite{ref91}.
-In this work, we benchmark both quantum kernel ridge regression and a variational quantum regressor alongside classical and geometry-aware models under the same leakage-safe preprocessing protocol.